Depositing material with PARADISEC

-2) Return a signed Deposit Form (available here) to PARADISEC (also available here as rtf), providing basic information and your access requirements on your materials, including any restrictions.
+- Return a signed Deposit Form (pdf) to PARADISEC, providing basic information and your access requirements on your materials, including any restrictions.

-4) Fill in our basic metadata spreadsheet (available here) to create items in your collection, and then enter further metadata directly into PARADISEC’s online catalog, to which you will have edit access.
+- Fill in our basic metadata spreadsheet (.xlsx) to create items in your collection, and then enter further metadata directly into PARADISEC’s online catalog, to which you will have edit access.

 Tapes submitted to PARADISEC are assessed based on PARADISEC’s established criteria including: the condition of the tape; the regional origin of the material and the status of the language recorded.
 Any tapes which are assessed as being outside of the scope of the PARADISEC project are labelled and stored until they can be returned to the depositor with the rest of the deposited tapes.
 Tapes that comply with PARADISEC’s criteria are accessioned into the collection.
 Each tape accessioned is cataloged and assigned a persistent identifier and labelled with this identifier.
 The tapes are then assigned a priority for digitisation according to the PARADISEC criteria and are placed in a queue to be digitised.

 Two digital files are created from the original tape: an archival standard 24bit/96khz file (filename.wav) and an MP3 file (filename.mp3).
 The archival standard version and the MP3 files are stored on a mass storage system.